thearyanahmed/sandbox-cqrses/README.md

 > This is a sandbox project.
 It is the implementation after reading https://doc.rust-cqrs.org/

 > Also, this is an unfinished project.
-This was only for the learning purpose.
+This was only for learning purpose.

 Command-Query Responsibility Segregation (CQRS) and event sourcing are patterns that enable many of the concepts behind Domain Driven Design.
 All of these tools are designed to provide a great deal of flexibility for applications that have complex or rapidly changing business rules.